Own-Data-Privateer/hoardy-web/README.md

 ## [mitmproxy](https://github.com/mitmproxy/mitmproxy)

+A Man-in-the-middle SSL proxy.

+Pros:

+- after you set it up, it will capture **absolutely everything completely automatically**;
+- including WebSockets data, which `pWebArc` add-on currently does not capture.

 Cons:

 - it is rather painful to setup, requiring you to install a custom SSL root certificate; and
 - websites using certificate pinning will stop working; and
 - some websites detect when you use it and fingerprint you for it or force you to solve CAPTCHAs; and
 - `mitmproxy` dump files are flat streams of HTTP requests and responses that use custom frequently changing between versions data format, so you'll have to re-parse them repeatedly using `mitmproxy`'s own parsers to get to the requests you want;
-- it provides no tools to use those dumped HTTP request+response streams as website mirrors.
+- it provides no tools to use those dumped HTTP request+response streams as website mirrors or some such.

+Though, the latter issue can be solved via [this project's `wrrarms` tool](./tool/) as it can take `mitmproxy` dumps as inputs.

+## But you could setup SSL keys dumping then use Wireshark to capture your web traffic.

 Pros:

-- everything is completely automated after you set it all up;
+- after you set it up, it will capture **absolutely everything completely automatically**;
 - it captures WebSockets data, which `pWebArc` add-on currently does not.

-## But you could setup SSL keys dumping then use Wireshark to capture your web traffic.

 Cons:

 - it is really painful to setup; and then
+- you are very likely to screw it up, loose/mismatch encryption keys, and make your captured data unusable; and even if you don't,
 - it takes a lot of effort to recover HTTP data from the PCAP dumps; and
 - PCAP dumps are IP packet-level, thus also inefficient for this use case; and
-- PCAP dumps of SSL traffic can not be compressed much.
+- PCAP dumps of SSL traffic can not be compressed much, thus storing the raw captures will take a lot of disk space.

-Pros:

-- things are mostly automated after you set it all up;
-- it captures WebSockets data, which `pWebArc` add-on currently does not.

 And then you still need something like this suite to look into the generated archives.